This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Mythbusting on How to Choose a Spanish School!

-Before my studies, I was warned that Spanish immersion programs in touristy destinations (like Antigua, Guatemala) aren’t the best option because it’s too easy to fall back to English when you’re struggling.
+Before my studies, I was warned that Spanish immersion programs in touristy destinations aren’t the best option because it’s too easy to fall back to English when you’re struggling.

 Think About Your Goals

 My goal was conversational Spanish, with a focus on speaking and listening.
-Being able to read and write were secondary skills that I figured would improve a little no matter what, but frankly I didn’t care much about them.
+Being able to read and write were secondary skills that I figured would improve a little no matter what, but weren’t my priority.

 Most schools can coordinate to your preferences as long as you’re upfront about your intentions in advance.